AhmedelBamby/Computer-Vision-AAST-2025/README.md

 </div>

-*The video demonstrates the complete CBIR workflow: uploading a flower image, selecting similarity methods, and viewing results across different algorithms.*
+*The video demonstrates the complete CBIR workflow: uploading a flower image, selecting similarity methods, and viewing results across different algorithms.
+The video is optimized (33MB) for fast loading and GitHub compatibility.*

 ### 📸 System Preview